csc-training/summerschool/hpc-ai/docs/01-intro.md

 <div class="column"width=30%>
 </div>
 Input of the model is of size 728,  the output is 10 (classes), and there are two layers in between.
+Final result is given by softmax operation.

 # Learning as an Optimization Problem